Seaslug (missile): Description

 Electrical power when the missile was in flight was provided by a flux switching alternator with a six tooth rotor.
 "The 1.5 kVA Seaslug generator ran at 24,000 rev/min with a frequency of 2,400 Hz."

 Service performance

-Seaslug was a high-performance weapon in the 1960s, with a single-shot kill probability of 92%, although other sources give lower kill probabilities: 75% for the Mk 1 and 65% for the Mk 2.
-The first four ships of the County-class (Batch 1) operated the Seaslug Mk 1, while the final four (Batch 2) were fitted with the ADAWS command and control system which enabled them to carry the more capable Mk 2 version.
+Seaslug was considered a high-performance weapon in the 1960s, with a single-shot kill probability claimed as high as 92 percent.
+Other estimates are lower: 75 percent for the Mk 1 and 65 percent for the Mk 2.
+The first four ships of the County-class destroyers (Batch 1) operated the Seaslug Mk 1, while the final four (Batch 2) were fitted with the Action Data Automation Weapons System (ADAWS) command and control system, which enabled them to carry the more capable Mk 2 version.
 A proposal to refit the Batch 1 ships with ADAWS was dropped in 1968.